ITMarco/CastDriver/README.md

 # CastDriver

+**If you're an oldskool guy like me, listening to mp3/flac files using Mediamonkey, Winamp.
+VLC or orther local program that doesn't support casting, this might be for you.
+Because sometimes you just want to hear that music on the home stereo and not through your $50 Target speakers**

-**Cast all your Windows PC audio to Chromecast, Google speaker groups, and DLNA devices (smart TVs, AV receivers, networked speakers) — with a per-device mixer, a graphic equalizer, and no virtual audio driver required.**
+**So cast all your Windows PC audio to Chromecast, Google speaker groups, and DLNA devices (smart TVs, AV receivers, networked speakers) — with a per-device mixer, a graphic equalizer, and no virtual audio driver required.**

 CastDriver captures whatever's playing on your PC (or a single app, or a line-in) and streams it live to one or more devices on your network, from a tidy system-tray app.